 If the New OVC Discount in section B1.6.1 applies to an OVC Product Component of an nbn® Enterprise Ethernet Ordered Product on the date of the Order Acknowledgement for that nbn® Enterprise Ethernet Ordered Product, the Discount in respect of the OVC Product Component under section B1.9.1(a) will be applied to the effective Charge for that OVC Product Component under section B1.6.1, rather than applying to the corresponding Charge under the nbn® Enterprise Ethernet Price List.

+If the FY26 Enterprise Ethernet Discount in section B1.10.1 applies to an OVC Product Component of an nbn® Enterprise Ethernet Ordered Product on the date of the Order Acknowledgement for that nbn® Enterprise Ethernet Ordered Product, the Discount in respect of the OVC Product Component under section B1.9.1(a) will be applied to the effective Charge for that OVC Product Component under section B1.10.1, rather than applying to the corresponding Charge under the nbn® Enterprise Ethernet Price List.

 B1.9.2 Process to Claim

 nbn will automatically apply any applicable Enterprise Ethernet Term Extension Discount.